tinymce/tinymce/src/themes/mobile/README.md

 `$ grunt browser-tests`

 Automatic tests will create a browser window and run the tests automatically.
 They will require window focus (typically) as well as the installed webdrivers for the browser you are trying to run.
-The mobile theme uses chrome for its grunt task which can be installed via npm
+The mobile theme currently uses chrome for its grunt task which can be installed via npm

 `$ npm install chromedriver`

-Then, use the grunt task: `browser-auto-tests`
+Then, use the grunt task: `chrome-tests`

-`$ grunt browser-auto-tests`
+`$ grunt chrome-tests`

 ## Deployment to AWS